Ultra-low-sulfur diesel: Argentina

 Argentina has three grades of diesel fuel, as follows:

 Grade 1, also known as AGRODIESEL or GASOIL AGRO, is intended mainly for agricultural equipment.
 Sale of Grade 1 diesel is optional at retail outlets.

-Grade 2, also known as GASOIL COMUN (common diesel fuel), is intended for the bulk of diesel fuelled vehicles.
+Grade 2, also known as GASOLINE COMMUNITY (common diesel fuel), is intended for the bulk of diesel fuelled vehicles.
 Grade 2 diesel fuel is available with 2 different sulfur levels depending on the population density of the location where it is retailed.

-Grade 3 diesel fuel, also known as GASOIL ULTRA, is the highest quality diesel fuel and is supposed to be available starting February 1, 2006.
+Grade 3 diesel fuel, also known as GASOLINE ULTRA, is the highest quality diesel fuel and is supposed to be available starting February 1, 2006.
 Sale of Grade 3 diesel at retail outlets is optional until 2008.

 At the time the regulation was published, the sulfur limits amounted to 3000 ppm for Grade 1, 1500/2500 ppm (depending on the area) for Grade 2, and 500 ppm for Grade 3.
 Sulfur limit reductions occur in 2008, 2009, 2011, and 2016.
 After the last reduction, in June 2016, the sulfur limits become 1000 ppm, 30 ppm, and 10 ppm for the three respective grades.

 Law 26.093 requires 5% biodiesel to be blended with diesel fuel starting January 1, 2010.

 Brazil

 Since January 2012, Brazilian service stations started offering two types of Diesel, 50 ppm and 500 ppm on most areas and 1800 ppm in remote areas.
-Since January 2013 The 10 ppm or EURO V Diesel replaced the 50 ppm Diesel, which is now widely used and can be found in the majority of service stations, and the 1800 ppm was discontinued.
+Since January 2013, the 10 ppm or EURO V Diesel replaced the 50 ppm Diesel, which is now widely used and can be found in the majority of service stations, and the 1800 ppm was discontinued.
 All vehicles produced or sold in Brazil since January 2012 must be able to use only 50 ppm or lower sulfur Diesel.

-Also, all Diesel available for purchase in Brazil contains 10% of Biodiesel.
+Also, all Diesel available for purchase in Brazil contains 10% of biodiesel.